hoangsvit/eplus.dev/cmfij8ggp000402kz328kau1h.md

 After the application is deployed, you can also go to the Cloud console and view the status.

-In the **Kubernetes Engine &gt; Workloads** page, you'll see that all of the pods are OK.
+In the **Kubernetes Engine > Workloads** page, you'll see that all of the pods are OK.

 ![The Workloads page](https://cdn.qwiklabs.com/dCTTlAg8y%2BMvkLYOfsHV79gWaP8BVe128PjUchzgUIY%3D align="left")

 12. Now, select **Gateways, Services & Ingress**, and then click on the **Services** tab to verify all services are OK.
 Stay on this screen to set up monitoring for the application.

 ## Task 3.
 Open the application

 *   Scroll down to **frontend-external** and click the Endpoints IP of the service.

 ![The Services and Ingress page displaying the highlighted frontend-external IP address](https://cdn.qwiklabs.com/CnDr%2Fjy1XOpf%2BxtzxDsBgMhN4isBLGZYUkiIp2cbblc%3D align="left")